emmanuel-mutua/product-order-payment-microservices/README.md

 - [Resilience4j Documentation](https://resilience4j.readme.io/docs/circuitbreaker)
 - [Medium Article on Circuit Breaker in Microservices](https://nirajtechi.medium.com/circuit-breaker-in-microservices-and-spring-boot-example-4ad76c7a33e6)

-### Config Server

-The Config Server centralizes configuration management for all microservices, ensuring consistency and ease of management.

-- **Dependencies**:
-    - Config Server
-    - Config Client
-    - Spring Actuator for metrics

 ### Discovery Server (Eureka)

 The Eureka Discovery Server acts as a service registry where each microservice registers itself.
 This enables the API Gateway and other services to discover available services dynamically.